 6 CDG Regs allows suitably appointed police or VOSA officers to enforce the regulations.
 Officers may issue Prohibition Notices and initiate prosecutions where justified.

 7 It is expected that police and VOSA officers will make the majority of "on the road" contacts.
 They work within HSE's enforcement policy and HSE (through HID CI 4B) monitor activity.
-None the less, HSE continues to have overall responsibility for enforcement.
 It is important that HSE continues to make regulatory contacts to maintain knowledge and experience within field units.

 8 The main thrust of HSE's enforcement regime is directed at the premises of duty holders who consign or carry dangerous goods, and this is where enforcement officers determine the competence of management in complying with the full range of their CDG duties.
 This action is informed by the intelligence produced following vehicle checks.
 Enforcement notices served by police/VOSA are placed on a data base which appears on the HSE website (via the enforcement link).
 HID CI 4B uses this data to monitor the quality and consistency of enforcement.